 Best Mediterranean Restaurants in Asheville—A Local’s Perspective

-I can see it now: the rocky beaches, the blue sky.
+I can see it now: the rocky beaches, the clear blue sky.
 I hear the seagulls chatter.
-I smell the salt on the siroccos, and I taste the olives.
-This place I describe may lie several time zones away, but in Asheville—dining Mecca of the Appalachians—a lucky traveler can sample globe-spanning cuisine without crossing a single national border.
+I smell the salt on the siroccos; I taste the olive's flesh.
+This place I describe may lie several time zones away, but in Asheville—the dining capital of Appalachia—a lucky traveler can sample globe-spanning cuisine without crossing a single national border.

-Speaking of Italy, Vinne’s new south Asheville location has swiftly become my first choice for Italian.
-As of the time of my writing, I highly recommended reservations or take out.
+Speaking of Italy, Vinnie’s new south Asheville location has swiftly become my first choice for Italian.
+I highly recommended reservations or take out.
 Their parking lot is full to the brim just about all night, every night.
 You should take that as a testament to local popularity.

 Mediterranean History Hour: The last Western Roman Emperor had the same name as the city’s founder: Romulus.
 It is unclear if everyone understood the irony at the time.